 If you have a small business that serves a local market, you need the following 5 core marketing tools to be correctly setup in order to succeed: (note: 4 are free)

-- Citations – Express Update – www.expressupdate.com – This may be the first tool on the list that you haven’t heard of.
+www.expressupdate.com – This may be the only tool on the list that you haven’t heard of.
 One of the key ways to get Google rankings for local keywords is by having lots of citations.
 In this context a citation is a web page where your NAP (name address & phone number) are listed.
 Express Update is an syndication service that pushes your business info to dozen’s of online directories and helps build your citations.

 For each of these tools, you’ll want to look for the MVS (minimum viable solution).
 You’ve probably heard of the 80/20 principle.
 It basically states that 80% of your results will flow from 20% of your activities.
 The MVS represents that 20% of work required to get most of the benefits from each of the core 5 tools.